Neurolipidomics/iDMS/README.md

 jupyter lab
 ```

 JupyterLab will open its local server on a web browser.
-On the web browserm navigate to your working folder and start iDMS module notebooks.
+On the web browser, navigate to your working folder and start iDMS module notebooks.
 Leave the terminal window opens throughout the entire time using iDMS.

 # Bug Report:
 For bug report, please contact Dr. Steffany Bennett at SteffanyAnn.Bennett@uottawa.ca and Thao Nguyen-Tran at tnguy224@uottawa.ca.
 Please also send an example dataset which did not run successfully on iDMS.